A Moral of Fates and Folly

 Or those who drank of bitter wine.

-For she who knocks on heaven’s walls.
+For one who knocks on heaven’s walls.

 A caution, reader—heed it well,

-For only in time, truth may tell.
+only in time, truth may tell.

 Leave a comment